Supplier Spotlight: Denominator

 This isn’t to say that DataOps teams won’t grow, as they must grow to scale with your business growth.
 However, end-to-end integration solutions like Crux will augment the workload of your data engineers, allowing those teams to shift large portions of their time from tedious maintenance work to value-add tasks that lead to new insights.
 Additionally, in today’s job market, talented employees are harder to come by, and expenses increase with headcount because of costs associated with recruiting, onboarding, and retaining that talent.
 Augmenting your current team and scaling over time is a more stable and effective solution that will gain popularity in 2023.

-No- and low-code platforms aren’t new technology solutions but are new for third-party data consumption.
-Currently, most data requires complex technical skills to access and even more skills to parse through and glean insights.
-Low-code solutions for external data consumption promote accessibility, and so much is waiting to be discovered in the folds.
+No- and low-code platforms aren’t new technology solutions but are unique for external data consumption.
+Currently, most data requires complex technical skills to access and even more, skills to parse through and glean insights.
+Low-code solutions for external data consumption promote accessibility, and much is waiting to be discovered in the folds.
 Solutions that simplify complex processes are the ultimate goal regardless of the process.
-Using Canva for graphic design is a great example of this, and that easy access is beneficial across any industry.
+Using Canva for graphic design is a great example of this; easy access benefits any industry.

-Data mesh is often interchangeably used with data fabric, but they are not quite the same.
+Data mesh is often interchangeably used with data fabric, but they differ.
 Data fabric addresses the complexity of modern data architectures and provides a much-needed layer of abstraction to make it easier for DevOps teams to manage data workloads.
 Data mesh is an evolution of the same concept but is a new approach focusing on data ownership and governance.

 Paola Saibene, a principal consultant at IT advisory firm Resultant, summarizes it nicely in a recent CIO article: